Abdul Mannan Mandal

 Abdul Mannan Mandal (c.
-1953-7 June 2018) Bangladesh Nationalist Party politician.
-He was elected a member of parliament from Gaibandha-4 in February 1996.
+1953-7 June 2018) was a politician of the Bangladesh Nationalist Party.
+He was elected a member of parliament for Gaibandha-4 in February 1996.

 Early life

-Abdul Mannan Mandal was born in 1953 in Gaibandha District.
+Mandal was born in 1953 in Gaibandha District.

 Career

-Abdul Mannan Mandal started his political career in 1974 through Chhatra League.
-After that join Bangladesh Jatiotabadi Chatra Dal.
+Mandal started his political career in 1974 through the Chhatra League.
+After that, he joined Bangladesh Jatiotabadi Chatra Dal.
 He was the joint secretary of BNP's Gobindaganj Thana in 1988 and the president of Gobindaganj Upazila BNP since 1992–2018.

-He was elected to parliament from Gaibandha-4 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.
-He was defeated in the 7th Jatiya Sangsad elections on 12 June 1996 as a candidate of Bangladesh Nationalist Party from Gaibandha-4 constituency.
+He was elected to parliament for Gaibandha-4 as a Bangladesh Nationalist Party candidate in the 15 February 1996 Bangladeshi general election.
+He was defeated in the 7th Jatiya Sangsad elections on 12 June 1996 as a candidate of the Bangladesh Nationalist Party from Gaibandha-4 constituency.

 He was the principal of Hakimpur Degree College in Dinajpur.
 He was the elected chairman of the Shakhahar Union for five consecutive terms from 1965 to 1982.

 Death

-Abdul Mannan Mandal died on 7 June 2018.
+Mandal died on 7 June 2018.